The Merchant of Yonkers

 The Merchant of Yonkers is a 1938 play by Thornton Wilder.

 History

-The Merchant of Yonkers had its origins in a 1835 one-act farce A Day Well Spent, by the English dramatist John Oxenford.
+The Merchant of Yonkers had its origins in an 1835 one-act farce A Day Well Spent by the English dramatist John Oxenford.
 In 1842 A Day Well Spent was extended into a full-length play entitled He'll Have Himself a Good Time by Austrian playwright Johann Nestroy.
 Wilder adapted Nestroy's 1842 version into an Americanized comedy entitled The Merchant of Yonkers, which revolves around Horace Vandergelder, a wealthy Yonkers, New York businessman in the market for a wife.

 Productions

 Produced by Herman Shumlin and directed by Max Reinhardt, The Merchant of Yonkers opened on Broadway December 28, 1938, at the Guild Theatre.
 Boris Aronson created the scenic design.
-The production ran through January 1939, for 39 performances, with the following among the cast:
+The production ran through January 1939, for 39 performances, with the following among the opening night cast: